serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 ### Defining a Tabbed Template for PersonDialog

-Create a new file, *Modules/MovieDB/Person/PersonDialog.Template.html* with contents:
+Create a new file, *MovieDB.PersonDialog.Template.html* under *Modules/MovieDB/Person/* folder with contents:

 ```html